+CD 3500 Career Preparation (2cr) Internship (May be taken for academic credit) CD 1840 Academic Internship Seminar (2cr)

+3.2.07.4 - Minor in Economics

+Grades: Students must complete the minor with a minimum overall GPA of 2.00

+Total Credit Hours: The following 20 credit hours of coursework is required to fulfill the Economics

+Minor including at least 8 credit hours at the 3000-4000 level

+I. ECO 2030 Survey in Economics (4cr)

+II.
+Electives: 16 credit hours in Economics (courses with departmental prefix ECO) Of the 16 credit hours, at least 8 hours must be at the 3000-level

+One of the following courses may be used in place of an ECO course ENS 2500 Topics in Environmental Governance PHI 2560 Political Philosophy PSC 3500 Political Parties and Interest Groups SWK 3100 Social Welfare Policy and Services

+3.2.08 - Education

-CD 3550 Internship Preparation Internship (May be taken for academic credit) CD 1840 Academic Internship Seminar (2cr) 3.2.07 Education Faculty: Maura Davis (Verner Liaison), Annie E. Jonas (Chair) 3.2.07.1 Program Overview The Education Program focuses on introducing students to the field of education as a possible career.
+Faculty: Maura Davis (Verner Liaison), Annie E. Jonas (Chair)

+The Education Program focuses on introducing students to the field of education as a possible career.
 Students in the program may pursue a minor in education with an emphasis on early childhood and early elementary grades or on middle grades/high school.
 The two tracks provide an opportunity for students to specialize in a particular area related to future career interest.
 Students interested in upper elementary grades (4-6 grades) would also benefit from the courses within this minor.
 Every required course in the minor includes a field component within a public school, early childhood center, or other learning environment (including after-school programs or tutoring programs serving children and youth).

 The mission of the Education program is to introduce students to the field of education through an emphasis on teaching and learning as it is applied in diverse settings with diverse learners.
 The course work in the program provides modeling of best practices and features a strong experiential base that includes classroom observation and fieldwork experiences.
 The program emphasizes active learning and reflection through engaged experiences within the college classroom and in field-site and service-learning placements.

-The goals of the Warren Wilson College Education Program are the following: - 1.
-To enable students to develop an understanding of human development and learning theory as applied in educational settings. - 2.
+The goals of the Warren Wilson College Education Program are the following:

+- 1. To enable students to develop an understanding of human development and learning theory as applied in educational settings. - 2.
 To enable students to explore the field of education as a possible career. - 3.
 To enable students to develop an understanding of best practices with regard to teaching and learning. - 4.
 To provide students with the opportunity to bridge educational theory with practice through mentored field experiences in diverse educational settings.

-3.2.07.2 Minor in Education The minor in Education is designed to provide students with an opportunity to explore the possibility of a career related to the field of education.
+3.2.08.2 - Minor in Education

+The minor in Education is designed to provide students with an opportunity to explore the possibility of a career related to the field of education.
 Students may select one of two tracks within the minor: an early childhood/early elementary track or a middle grades/high school track.

 Grades: Students must pass education courses with a grade of C or better to count toward fulfillment of the minor.

-3.2.07.2.1 - Early Childhood/Early Elementary Grades Track Total Credit Hours: Students must earn a total of 22 credit hours to fulfill the minor requirements.
-Requirements:
+3.2.08.2.1 - Early Childhood/Early Elementary Grades Track

+Total Credit Hours: Students must earn a total of 22 credit hours to fulfill the minor requirements.